karthik101/30loops-user-docs/30loops-user-docs/client.rst

     thirty publish <app>

 Publish an app.
-By default apps are created as development apps.
-This means that they will be shutdown after 6 hours of inactivity, and that they are only accessible over their assigned URL, not over custom domains.

-Publishing an app means that the app is upgraded to a paid app.
-This has several advantages, like the use of custom domains and the fact that they are always on.
+By default apps are created as free tier apps.
+Several restrictions apply on those apps.
+To go live with an app, you have to publish it.
+This removes any restrictions set due to the free tier.
+See :ref:`tier-label` for more information about free tier restrictions.

 **Example**